MooersLab/MooersLab/README.md

 The generated sound waves are sent to a server run by Apple and then returned as text.
 I found the delay caused by this transfer to be unnoticeable.

-Sadly, the Voice Control software provided by the Mac OS has not improved its performance since I last tried it.
+The Voice Control software provided by the Mac OS has not improved its performance since I last tried it.
 Its error rate is too high to use for dictation.
-The advantage of this software is that it supports customized commands.
+The advantage of this software is that it supports customized commands and commands that can be used to run GUI-based software.

 ### Whisper and a Digitial Voice Recorder
 We use open-AI's whisper software to transcribe my audio recordings recorded with the DVR.